jbogensperger/SelfOrganizingSystemsEx1/README.md

 Self Oranizing Systems Exercise 1

-The folders TSP and "XXXXX" TODO INSERT FOLDER NAME each contain a python project which demonstrate the behaviour and performance of Genetic Algorithms (GA) and Ant Colony OptimizationA(ACO) on the given Problems.
+The folders TSP and GC
+each contain a python project which demonstrate the behaviour and performance of Genetic Algorithms (GA) and Ant Colony OptimizationA(ACO) on the given Problems.